vercel/styled-jsx/readme.md

 Full, scoped and component-friendly CSS support for JSX (rendered on the server or the client).

  Code and docs are for v2.0.0-beta which we highly recommend you to try.
 Looking for styled-jsx v1?
-Switch branch to [master](https://github.com/zeit/styled-jsx/tree/master).
+Switch to the [v1 branch](https://github.com/zeit/styled-jsx/tree/v1).

 ## Usage